RezwanM/ASDEmotionRecognition/Speech Model/README.md

 "Noise" directory contains the noise samples (audio files) selected for the noise addition part and also the MATLAB files that were used for the experiments involving noise addition.
 Three noise samples (Mall, Playground, and Sreets) were added to clean speech files from all three datasets (RAVDESS, TESS, and CREMA-D) using three SNR values (0 dB, 5 dB, and 10 dB).

+"Saved_Models" directory contains the saved model files of all three classifiers (SVM, MLP, and RNN), using the Custom feature set along with the Complete_Clean and Complete_Clean_Noise datasets.